-Each patient who receives a TrulignTM Toric IOL must be registered with Bausch + Lomb at the time of lens implantation Registration is accomplished by completing the Implant Registration Card that is enclosed in the Iens package and mailing it to Bausch - Lomb.
-Patient registration is essential and will assist basuch ± Lomb.
-The registration is essential and will assist basuch ± Lomb in responding to adverse reaction reports and/or potentially sight-threatening complications.
+Each patient who receives a Trulign® Toric IOL must be registered with Bausch + Lomb at the time of lens implantation.
+Registration is accomplished by completing the Implant Registration Card that is enclosed in the lens package and mailing it to Bausch + Lomb.
+Patient registration is essential and will assist Bausch + Lomb in responding to adverse reaction reports and/or potentially sight-threatening complications.
 An implant identification card is supplied in the lens package and must be given to the patient.